 For more information about EAS, see EAS overview.

-After you use the LangChain framework on the WebUI page, the knowledge base is also available when you use API.
-We recommend that you store your knowledge base in an on-premises vector database.
+After you use the LangChain framework on the WebUI page, you can perform API-based model inference.
+We recommend that you use the search feature of your on-premises knowledge base.
 For more information, see RAG-based LLM chatbot.

-For more information about the versions of ChatLLM-WebUI, see Release notes for ChatLLM WebUI.
+For more information about the release notes of major versions of ChatLLM-WebUI, see Release notes for ChatLLM WebUI.